codepr/codepr.github.io/_posts/2019-03-06-sol-mqtt-broker-p3.md

 /*
  * Epoll default settings for concurrent events monitored and timeout, -1
- * means no timeout at all, blocking undefinitely
+ * means no timeout at all, blocking indefinitely
  */
 #define EPOLL_MAX_EVENTS    256
 #define EPOLL_TIMEOUT       -1